-Our network is illustrated in Fig. 1.
-It contains mobile nodes (peers) and fix positioned ones.
+Our network contains mobile nodes (peers) and fix positioned ones.
 The constant appearance and disappearance of the nodes simulate a real network behavior, where the number of nodes within an area changes dynamically.
 The areas are not distinguished by numbers but the connections each node has.
 Every node that can be found in the hearing distance of one's periodical HELLO signaling message is in the area of that node.
-Upon receiving the HELLO message, the nodes start to exchange Bell-pairs.
-The network has two hierarchical levels, there can be peers and superpeers.
+The network has two hierarchical levels-there can be peers and superpeers.
 The peers also get a priority for the case of superpeer interference.
 Initially, every node is a peer, and there are events that can trigger a peer to challenge its area to become a superpeer.
 There can only be one superpeer per area, which means that the nodes that have a superpeer in their connection list can not become one.
 Working with mobile nodes also entails that a peer can move to a position where it can connect to other peers that are superpeers in their areas.
-In this case, the higher priority
+In this case, the higher priority value decides which superpeer's command to listen to.